Fill out the degree plan template with the help of the Interdisciplinary Studies. Your degree plan must include the following:

 Knowledge of a second language or "language tool" is required for the Master of Arts degree.
 This language proficiency can be proven by examination or with two years of college-level courses on your transcripts.

-No more than 12 hours may be drawn from courses offered by the College of Business or the Counseling Department respectively.
 Take special care when considering courses that list prerequisites, and note that some courses or areas of study require faculty or departmental approval (e.g. applied music and art, psychology, history, etc.).
 While you may take undergraduate courses (e.g. prerequisites), only graduate-level classes (5000-level courses or above) count toward a master’s degree.

 Students changing majors to Interdisciplinary Studies with 9 graduate credit hours or more completed must submit to the Toulouse Graduate School an approved and signed degree plan before enrolling in courses as an Interdisciplinary Studies student.